lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 1. With the positive side up, take the **2nd longest nickel strip** (48mm) and place it on top of cells
 1. 💣 At this point, it is **critical** that you double check that both batteries are facing the same direction
 1. Center the nickel strip across the cells and use a small piece of tape across the strip and one of the batteries to hold it in place
-1. Turn your spot welder on, and without touching the metal tips of the spot welder or the nickel strips with your fingers, and without touching the tips together, place both of the tips on the nickel strip in the center, 2-3mm apart until the spot welder sparks, then remove the tips
+1. Turn your spot welder on, without touching the metal tips of the spot welder or the nickel strips with your fingers, and without touching the tips together, place both of the tips on the nickel strip in the center of the battery, 2-3mm apart, and hold them there until the spot welder sparks, then remove the tips
 1. Make 1-2 more welds on either side in a ⠶ or ⠿ pattern, making sure you're still above the button on the top of the battery
 1. Remove the tape and weld the nickel strip to the other battery
 1. Flip the pair over so the negative side is facing up, take the **longest nickel strip** (75mm) and place it across the the battery, with the long end facing away from the long end on the positive side.
 If that sounds confusing, just refer to the configuration of the old cells.